Bang's problem and symplectic invariants: Introduction

+In the moment such a conjecture seems rather unmotivated and the purpose of this text is to show that it has direct relation to the Bang problem.
+In particular, the known results by Ball~\cite{ball1991,ball2001} follow from this conjecture (and even its weaker form, Conjecture~\ref{conjecture:cylinders} explained below).
+Therefore positive results on this conjecture would be useful, because Ball's proofs are rather technical.
+The Bang conjecture for not necessarily centrally symmetric $K$ does not follow from this conjecture, but a worse estimate of the sum of widths, tending to $1/2$ for high dimensions, would follow from an appropriate version of Conjecture~\ref{conjecture:cylinders}.

-Even for the known results by Ball~\cite{ball1991,ball2001} such a new approach would be useful, because Ball's proofs are very long and technical.
-However, here we are only able to handle these results in a particular case of ``almost parallel planks'', the general case being dependent on some conjectured property of symplectic capacities.
+Theorem \ref{theorem:billiards-symmetrization} and Corollary \ref{corollary:weak-parallel-bang} present our partial results on the Bang problem.
+However, here we are only able to handle these results in a particular case of the Bang problem with ``almost parallel planks'' (see the explanation of this term in Theorem \ref{theorem:almost-par}), the general case being dependent on the subadditivity conjecture.